-- 1. The property must be a single-family home.
-Properties with over five (5) units are not eligible for rehabilitation assistance under this program. - 2.
+- 1. The property must be a single-family home. - 2.
 The property must reside within the Dallas city limits and Applicant must have occupied the dwelling for at least six (6) months from date of application. - 3.
 Applicant must be a U.S. Citizen or Permanent Resident, have a valid Social Security card and current Texas State issued identification card or Driver License. - 4.
 Applicant must be current with the mortgage company meaning not more than thirty (30) days past due.
 (Except Accessibility Repair) - 5.
 Property taxes must be current.
 Property taxes must not be delinquent for any tax year unless the homeowner has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement.
 (Except Accessibility Repair) - 6.
-Applicant's annual gross income must be at or below the eighty (80%) of the Area Median Family Income (AMFI). - 7.
+Applicant's annual gross income must be at or below the one hundred twenty percent (120%) of the Area Median Family Income (AMFI). - 7.
 Standard property insurance, satisfactory to the City, must be maintained on the property (with coverage adequate to insure the City's lien position).
 If a property is located in a floodplain, flood insurance must also be maintained with coverage adequate to insure the City's lien position.
 (Except Accessibility Repair) - 8.
 Applicant must certify that the home is not for sale and is their primary residence/homestead, as indicated per Dallas County Tax Records and utility records. - 9.
 Title searches are obtained to evidence ownership of the property.
-(Except Accessibility Repair)
+(Except Accessibility Repair) - 10.
+Applicants which received a Major Systems Repair loan in the last ten (10) years will be ineligible to participate.